-The importance of parental responsibility in this context is reinforced by the provisions of s 1 of the 1984 Act.
-Section 1(1) makes it an offence for a parent to take or send a child out of the United Kingdom 'without the appropriate consent'.
-Section 1(3) defines this as the consent of the child's mother, of the parental responsibility.
+In the W. case, there was no residence order in force.
+In the B. case, there was a residence order in force in favour of N.'s mother.
+However, only the mother had parental responsibility.
 She therefore had the consent of every person with parental responsibility.
-Mr Michael Nicholls, as amicus curiae, did suggest that where there is no one else with parental responsibility s 13(1) requires that the leave of the court be obtained instead.
-However, that is not what the section says.
+Mr. Nicholls, as amicus curiae, did suggest that where there is no one else with parental responsibilitysection 13(1) of the Children Act 1989 requires that the leave of the court be obtained instead.
+However that is not what the section says.

-There are numerous points upon which the Act draws a distinction between 'parents' and 'persons [including parents] with parental responsibility'.
-If Parliament had intended that anyone with the benefit of a residence order who wanted to take a child abroad for more than a month had to obtain the consent of every 'parent' irrespective of parental responsibility, or else seek leave of the court, it would have said so.
-For what it is worth, Appendix 3 to the Family Proceedings Rules 1991, SI 1991/1247 provides only for persons with parental responsibility to be made respondents to or even notified of applications under s 13 (1).
+There are numerous points upon which the Children Act 1989 draws a distinction between "parents" and "persons" - including parents - "with parental responsibility."
+If Parliament had intended that anyone with the benefit of a residence order who wanted to take a child abroad for more than a month had to obtain the consent of every "parent" irrespective of parental responsibility, or else seek leave of the court, it would have said so.
+For what it is worth, Appendix 3 to the Family Proceedings Rules 1991 (S.I.
+1991 No. 1247 (L.20)) provides only for persons with parental responsibility to be made respondents to or even notified of applications under section 13(1) of the Act of 1989.
 It is not difficult to imagine cases in which the delay, cost and stress involved in trying to trace an absent parent in order to make such an application would be quite unjustifiable either in the child's or in the public interest.
-Wisely, therefore, although obliged to associate himself with Mr Nicholls' argument, Mr Ian Karsten QC, who appears for both fathers, does not press it.
+Wisely, therefore, although obliged to associate himself with Mr. Nicholls's argument, Mr. Karsten, who appears for both fathers, does not press it.

 Furthermore, unless the child is a ward of court, there is no general provision in English law prohibiting the removal of a child who is the subject of pending proceedings before a court.
-This contrasts with the law in some other jurisdictions: for example, in Australia, s 65Z of the Family Law 1975 makes it an offence for any party to pending proceedings about the future of a child to take that child abroad without the consent of all the other parties to the proceedings or a court order made since the proceedings began.
+This contrasts with the law in some other jurisdictions: for example, in Australia, section 65Z of the Family Law Act 1975 makes it an offence for any party to pending proceedings about the future of a child to take that child abroad without the consent of all the other parties to the proceedings or a court order made since the proceedings began.